mcmoffat/Rubiks-Cube/README.md

 A java application which visualizes a virtual Rubik's cube.

-Faces are visualized as though the cube was an unfoleded box:
+Faces are visualized as though the cube was an unfolded box:

 ![](https://github.com/mcmoffat/Rubiks-Cube/blob/main/cubeDiagram.png)